Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Added by request, this component removes the Wild Mage kit from the list of available Mage kits during Character Generation, so that the Chaos Sorcerer remains as the only viable choice for a Wild Magic user.
+Note: This component is only available for games since patch version 2.0

 4. Add "Primordial Artifacts" (requires main component)

-This component adds a set of artifacts specifically for Chaos Sorcerers to the game.
+This component adds a set of four artifacts specifically for Chaos Sorcerers to the game.
 The items can be combined to unlock more hidden abilities.
+BG(2)EE: The items are scattered over the whole series - BG1, BG1:SoD, BG2:SoA and BG2:ToB.
+         The BG1/SoD items can be found in the opening dungeon of BG2:SoA when starting a new BG2EE game.
+IWDEE:   The items are scattered all over the locations you can visit in the course of the main
+         story.

 Kit Description